Christian Legalism - The Dark Side of Christianity

-All of these legalistic groups have at least some knowledge of the scriptures and some have a great deal of knowledge about what the Bible says.
+All of these legalistic groups have at least some knowledge of the scriptures and some have a great deal of knowledge of what the Bible says.
 So what is the problem here?
 The problem is they can read scripture but they cannot comprehend it.
-They cannot correlate what they read with other passages of Scripture in their black legalistic light.
+They cannot correlate what they read with other passages of Scripture in their black light.
 That is true of the world in general because light from the Holy Spirit is required to properly discern scripture passages.
-The reason they have black light is because they want to be acceptable to God by their own obedience and their own works instead of through the Law of Faith.
-If they came to Jesus through legalistic black light, they have never met the real Jesus or found the salvation that Jesus gives to those that trust in Him for their salvation.
+The reason they do not have light is they want to be acceptable to God by obedience and their works instead of by the Law of Faith.
+If they came to Jesus this way, they have never been saved.

-Leave the legalistic "Christian" pastors alone to teach legalistic "Christians" who love their exclusive club of bondage.
+Leave the legalistic Christian pastors alone to teach those who love being in their exclusive club of bondage.

 More Featured Articles by Don Koenig